liciniomendes/line-server/README.md

 #### Requests
 Request tests were done using [ali](https://github.com/nakabonne/ali) on both OS.
 Benchmark was done over a minute span.
-Both OS configurations are the default related to number of file handles that they can handle.
+Both OS configurations have the default configurations related to the maximum number of handles accepted..

-Besides the common bottlenecks of services this has another one that are the number of file handlers the OS allow to use concurrently.
+Besides the common bottlenecks of services this has another one that is the number of file handlers the OS allow to use concurrently.

     $ ali --duration=1m --rate={concurrentRequests} https://localhost:5001/lines/{lineNumber}